Nebelmischling/LumiaExpansionPacks/Guides/LandoSMUG.md

 ## How can I diagnose issues with my prompt if the above fails?

 First, this depends on the capabilities of your model.
 Anything GLM 4.7 level or more complex will do fine (GLM, Gemini, Deepseek, Claude), small local models will probably not.
 This will work better if your preset has a dedicated OOC handling engine or toggle.
-Keep in mind this can be more art than science, so ask around in the discord channel or check the homepage of your preset for frequently asked questions, maybe someone has already found and fixed your issue.
+Keep in mind this can be more art than science.

+In general the workflow is
+1. Identify the problem you have with the LLM's output
+2. Decide how to describe it to the LLM
+3. Chat Branch out from the problematic reply into a chat branch to be used for diagnostics
+4. Put the LLM into a proper OOC state where it can see it's own rules and instructions and acknowledge them
+5. Ask the LLM why it did what it did, identifying trends, rules, and conflicts
+6. Ask the LLM to narrow down potential fixes or mitigations to solve the issue in prompts, not in context
+7. Chase with the LLM to get a workable prompt edit or addition
+8. Test it out in the original branch, if it doesn't fix it, try it in a new chat, revisit the diagnostic branch, or create a new one right then and there.

 ### Preliminary Steps

 Next time you see a problem occur in a reply, in the reply immediately after, go to Advanced Formatting and go to the reasoning Formatting section in the lower left and hit "Add to Prompts" and set it to 1.

 This will allow the LLM to see the Reasoning Block in the last reply it sent (usually empty).

+> [!TIP]
-Remember to turn this back off when you go back to roleplaying if you usually have it off.
+> Remember to turn this back off when you go back to roleplaying if you usually have it off.

 Use sillytavern's branch feature to branch off your chat off the problematic reply.
 Now in the new branched chat, in whatever OOC engine or format your preset has (I'll use Prolix's Lucid Loom OOC formatting as an example); you will type something akin to the following: